realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 ---

-## The Speed Problem
+## The Speed Constraint

-Prediction, generalization, and intervention all require **being early**.
+Prediction, generalization, and intervention all require being **early**.

 Being early requires:
 - discarding information
 - committing to structure before it is fully justified
 - tolerating uncertainty
 - accepting error

 This is not a flaw of finite intelligence.

-It is the condition of acting *inside time*.
+It is the condition of acting inside time.

 An agent that waits for full ontological resolution cannot intervene.
 It can only observe collapse after the fact.

 ---

-## Abstraction as a Necessity, Not a Convenience
+## Abstraction Is Structural, Not Optional

-Abstraction is not a shortcut taken because reality is too complex.
+Abstraction is not a convenience taken because reality is complex.

 Abstraction is required because:
 - agents are finite
 - time is irreversible
 - action must precede certainty

 All abstraction is compression.
 All compression is lossy.